hironobu-s/conoha-iso/README-en.md

 ## Introduction

 You need the authentication information such as API-Username, API-Password, Tenant-ID and Region to run conoha-iso.
+Region should be "tyo1", "sin1", or "sjc1".

 These are on the ConoHa control-panel.
-Region should be "tyo1", "sin1", or "sjc1".

 How to pass these, You can select the way via command-line arguments, or also environment variables.

-** Via command-line arguments **
+**Via command-line arguments**

 You can use -p, -t, -r options.